cssnr/package-changelog-action/README.md

 - Sorts into 5 categories: Added, Upgraded, Downgraded, Removed, Unknown, Unchanged.
 - Option to include Unchanged packages (disabled by default).
 - Option to display results initially expanded or collapsed.
-- Option to customize the heading and toggle text.
+- Option to customize columns displayed and their order.
 - Outputs changes in JSON and markdown.

 ### Planned